clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 Stop the Clear Linux OS instance
 ********************************

-When you are finished using your AWS |CL| instance you need to stop it from the :guilabel:`Instances` dashboard to stop accruing charges while it is running.
-With the current running instance highlighted:
+When you are finished using your AWS |CL| instance you need to stop it using the :guilabel:`Instances` dashboard to stop accruing charges.
+Complete the following steps from the :guilabel:`Instances` dashboard to stop your AWS |CL|
+instance from running.

 #.
 Select the :guilabel:`Actions` button to bring up a pull-down menu.

 #.
-Select the :guilabel:`Instance State` to expand the options
+Select the :guilabel:`Instance State` to expand the options.

 #.
-Select :guilabel:`Stop` to shut down the running instance
+Select :guilabel:`Stop` to shut down the running instance.

 These steps are illustrated in figure 13.